Y0Z0R4/Y0Z0R4/README.md

 Favorite game: Fortnite

-- 🔭 I’m currently working on Yozora Optimizer
+- 🔭 I’m currently working on Yozoraxia
-- 📫 How to reach me: Discord (yozorafn)
+- 📫 How to reach me: Discord (yozorafn_)
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I have been diagnosed with depression